-- Water Pong: Its 2018, and just about anything goes, like playing beer pong on-the-water.
+- Water Pong: It's 2019, and just about anything goes, like playing beer pong on-the-water.
 Literally.
 In just a few quick clicks, you can find these floatation devices just about everywhere online.
 You get to tan, enjoy the water and play beer pong.
 BONUS, you don’t have to chase the pesky ball across the floor if you miss the cup, it’ll just float beside ya!

 - Sip, Sip, Shot: You and your friends will need to stand in shallower water for this one.
 Much like Duck, Duck, Goose, only with alcohol, first person up goes around the circle bopping each person until one is designated to take a shot.
 If the chosen one does not succeed in catching the bopper, then they must take the shot and continue the vicious cycle.
 Get ready for a workout, running in water ain’t easy.

 Boating or cruising, games to play on deck

 Whether you’re enjoying warm weather with friends/family on your powerboat, or you’re escaping the frigid temperatures with a cruise through the Bahamas, these on-board games will have everyone giddy with joy.
 From family-friendly fun to raunchy, rowdy excitement—these activities will bring out the kidult in all participants.

 Where on the Ship?

 This guessing game of the digital age will be sure to make the entire group antsy!